Top takeaways from student loan forgiveness arguments at the Supreme Court

 The oral arguments have concluded and the fate of student debt relief now rests in the hands of the nine justices.

-The justices will now convene among themselves and likely go back and forth for months working on a draft opinion.
+The justices will conference among themselves, going back and forth for months working on a draft opinion.

 Although the justices have the ability to release their decisions anytime, it is likely a final ruling won’t be made public until May or June.
 Once a ruling is made, borrowers will know the fate of their student loan relief and the timer will begin for the payment pause to end.